Tire Size Conversion Chart: Understating Correct Tire Sizes

 How Important Are Correct Tire Measurements?

-It is important that the size of your new tires matches to the old ones.
+Choosing the size of your new tires is not like choosing your shirt when you might care for “how much does a shirt weigh” too.
 Every single dimension such as width, speed rating, height, and wheel diameter should be similar to ensure safety and driving performance.
 For example, a mismatched tire diameter will affect speedometer accuracy.
 If the width and height are larger than the original requirement, your car’s body or chassis will frequently bump with the road surface.
 Besides, an incorrect size can affect the wheel speed sensors, leading to causing trouble to the anti-lock braking system (ABS).

 So, before scanning the tire size conversion chart and placing an order, you should take your time to find out if the size of the tires you are going to purchase matches to the recommended tire size of your car’s manufacturer.